Guide to Public Meetings

 - The “Consent Calendar” is a list of regular orders of business that requires just one motion and vote to approve them all.
-This typically includes things like contracts, street closures, purchasing agreements, and other routine items.
+This typically includes things like contracts, street closures, purchasing agreements, department updates, and other routine items.
 Members of the Town Council may pull items off the Consent Calendar if they wish to discuss them in more detail before a vote.
 Members of the public have an opportunity to comment on the Consent Calendar items prior to the vote.

 - A “Public Hearing” is a formality for certain proposed actions designed to allow the public to provide “testimony” on the issue.
 Their remarks are recorded for the public record.
 Sometimes public hearings are required by law, and other times the Town Council may use them to gather information that will help them make decisions.

 - A “Presentation” is normally used when the Town Council wishes to formally recognize a group or individual for their contribution in some way, or for a local agency to provide updates on work that impacts the Town.

 - “Regular Agenda” items are discussion items for the Town Council.
 Many types of items can fall into this category.
 These items either require the Town Council’s approval or can be informational reports on programs and projects.
 Members of the public have an opportunity to comment on each item.

 - The “Town Manager’s Report” and “Councilmember Reports” are standing items in which the Town Manager and members of the Town Council can report out or provide brief updates from their work on other regional bodies and organizations.

 Each agenda item typically includes the following steps: